“This is world fusion at its best”

 – Whole Note Magazine, ‘DoVira’ Album Review “A unique sonic tapestry”

 – Tracy Jenkins, Lula Lounge & Lula Music “Timeless traditions, with contemporary styles, arrangements and ideas”

 – Jonathan Campbell, SmallWorld Music & Good Kind Productions

-DoVira has two releases out.
+DoVira has three releases out.
 Their first EP “Obrys” (or “Outline”) featured five re-imagined versions of Ukrainian folk songs, inspired by jazz and progressive rock.
 One of these early arrangements, ‘Yihav Kozak Mistom’ became popular on YouTube, celebrating over 100,000 views on YouTube.

 DoVira’s second release was their full-length self-titled album “DoVira”, a darker exploration of the Ukrainian folk melody with more progressive elements, experimental sound-scapes, and other world music influences.
 The album featured DoVira’s original song “V Bij” (“To Battle”), an ode to those that lost their lives during the ‘Maidan’ government protests in Kyiv, Ukraine.
 The album highlighted nine exceptional world music guest artists, including Ed Hanley (tabla), Andrea Kuzmich (voice), and Ernie Tollar (woodwinds), and was coined “world fusion at its best” by Whole Note Magazine.